Q. What are the differences between school and college?

 Q. Do you need to speak to someone about an additional learning need or difficulty, or any additional support needed at college?

-A. Email email@example.com for advice on assistive technology that can assist you in your studies or firstname.lastname@example.org to arrange in class support.
+A. Email email@example.com for advice on assistive technology, help with transitioning into college, being assigned a point of contact that can assist you in your studies or firstname.lastname@example.org to arrange in-class support.

 Q. Do you need a quiet space to study or relax away from a busy college life?